-HEREBY ALLOWED exparte against the OP Company with a cost and compensation of Rs 50,000/-.
+HEREBY ALLOWED On contest against the OP Compny with a cost and compensation of Rs 50,000/-.

 The OPPOSITE PARTY was not justified in terminating the applicant.
-The applicant is hereby entitled to reinstatement to the same status.
+The applicant is hereby entitled to reinstatement at the same status.

 The applicant is entitled to receive 50% back wages from date of termination till the actual reinstatement with all consequential benefits.